Tips for Shooting Night Photography

 Night photography really isn't that complicated.
 You just need to get out there and start shooting!
 That's the beauty of digital photography, practicing is easy and you can keep at it until you're pleased with the results.
 To learn how to get better images with a wide angle lens, read my article Wide Angle Photography Tips.

 I hope this article has inspired you to go out into the night and see how beautiful our world can be under the lights and the moon.
 I’d love to hear your thoughts and techniques in the comments.
+You can view my most recent nightscapes by reading my article Night Scenes.

 For all my latest nightscape posts, follow me on Instagram